biot-med/terraform-sample/README.md

 1. Update the template via the console portal.
 2. Remove the resource management from terraform:
+   - Delete the relevant template's .tf file from the module/templates
    - In your terminal - `cd envs/dev`
    - In your terminal - `terraform state list`
    - Copy the template full path you wish from the state list (From above step) and run - `terraform state rm <paste-template-full-path>`